 “Be confident and don’t think that being female is something that will hold you back in your career”

-Dr Guang Hong is Associate Professor and Deputy Head of the School of Electrical, Mechanical and Mechatronic Engineering in the Faculty of Engineering and IT at the University of Technology Sydney (UTS).
+Dr Guang Hong is Associate Professor in the School of Electrical, Mechanical and Mechatronic Engineering in the Faculty of Engineering and IT at the University of Technology Sydney (UTS).

 During 2003 to 2007, she led a team in research collaboration with Victa Lawncare Pty Ltd, meeting industry needs by reducing the engine pollutant emissions and increasing energy efficiency.
 In 2004 Dr Hong was elected to be Fellow of the Society of Automotive Engineers Australasia.
 Her research is currently focused on developing new engine techniques for using renewable fuels more effectively.

 What do you think are the most important character traits in a successful researcher from the STEM disciplines?

 To be strong in mathematics as well as problem identification and solving.
 Be a good team player and also be persistent and honest.

 What do you believe are the greatest attributes of a successful leader?